Gallery

 A key aspect of the project is the renaturalization of the area.
 New trees and flowers have been planted to create a welcoming environment for insects and microfauna.
 The vegetation has been selected to ensure seasonal blooms and reduce the need for maintenance.

-They have been planted about 100 trees e 2.000 shrubs, with the aim of restoring ecological balances and promoting the increase of biodiversity.
-Although the species were not specified, it is likely that native plants typical of the Roman river environment were chosen, such as willows, poplars and alders, to ensure a suitable habitat for the local fauna.
+They have been planted about 100 trees e 2.000 shrubs, with the aim of restoring ecological balance and promoting increased biodiversity.
+Although the species were not specified, it is likely that native plants typical of the Roman river environment, such as willows, poplars, and alders, were chosen to ensure a suitable habitat for local fauna.

 Fauna: A refuge for wildlife

 The park offers an ideal habitat for various species of fauna.
-In particular, a mural depicting some herons, symbol of the rebirth of the area.
+In particular, a mural depicting some herons, a symbol of the area's rebirth.
 The presence of these birds indicates a favorable environment for other avifauna species.
 Furthermore, the restored vegetation favors the presence of insects and microfauna, contributing to the creation of a balanced ecosystem.

 Reclamation and Valorization